dmccuk/puppetmanifestgenerator/README.md

 Usage
 -----

-I assume you have git installed already.
+I assume you have git installed already and a newish version of puppet.

  1. Clone the Repo - git clone https://github.com/dmccuk/puppet_legacy_manifest.git
  2. cd into the cloned directory.
 Examples in each of the files described below: